7 Secrets to Studying Better with ADHD

-Studying with attention deficit disorder (ADHD or ADD) can be daunting — especially cramming for tests.
+Studying with ADHD can be daunting — especially cramming for tests.
 Luckily, there’s new research that shows that students need not study more, but rather they need to study differently.

 James and John, identical twins with ADHD, are taking the same biology class.
 They study for the same amount of time, yet James gets an A on the exam and John gets a C+.
 Why the difference?